Stryker Cyberattack: What It Means for Financial Institutions Running Microsoft 365

 Financial institutions already running Microsoft 365 compliance configurations with Sentinel can deploy these rules within a few hours.
 For organizations without Sentinel, the investment is small relative to the cost of a Stryker-scale device wipe.

 If your organization manages Microsoft 365 through an external IT partner, ask them directly: "Have you enabled Multi-Admin Approval on our tenant?
-Which of our admin accounts have standing wipe permissions?"
+Which of our admin accounts have standing wipe permissions?
+Are FIDO2 keys deployed for admin authentication?"
 A partner that can't answer those questions immediately is a partner carrying unnecessary risk in your environment.

 ABT already monitors standing admin accounts across all managed tenants through Guardian Security Insights, surfacing active privileged roles that customers may not realize are exposed.
-In response to the Stryker attack, we're offering MAA configuration and Sentinel detection rules to every managed customer.
+In response to the Stryker attack, we're recommending MAA configuration, FIDO2 keys, and enhanced Conditional Access policies to every managed customer.
 No financial institution should depend on the assumption that their admin credentials won't be compromised.
 The Stryker attack proved that assumption wrong.

 Key Takeaway